dymmond/esmerald/docs/en/docs/routing/webhooks.md

 This process is called **webhook**.

-## Esmerald webhooks
+## Ravyn webhooks

-Esmerald provides a way of declaring these webhooks in the OpenAPI specification.
+Ravyn provides a way of declaring these webhooks in the OpenAPI specification.
 It is very, very similar to the way the [Gateway](routes.md#gateway) is declared but **dedicated to webhooks**.

 The process usually is that you define in your code, as normal, what is the message that you will